1 For the leader. Of David. Lehazkir.

 3 Let those who seek my life be frustrated and disgraced; let those who wish me harm, fall back in shame.

 yay-VO-shu v’-yakh-p’-RU m’-vak-SHAY naf-SHEE yi-SO-gu a-KHOR v’-yi-kal-MU kha-fay-TZAY ra-a-TEE

 ג יֵבֹשׁוּ וְיַחְפְּרוּ מְבַקְשֵׁי נַפְשִׁי יִסֹּגוּ אָחוֹר וְיִכָּלְמוּ חֲפֵצֵי רָעָתִי׃

 70:3 Let those who seek my life be frustrated and disgraced

-As a leader of Israel, David leads two lives: a public, national one, and a private one.
-This psalm focuses on the personal suffering of David which he seeks to always remember, as he writes in the title of the psalm, “to make memorial.”
+As a leader of Israel, David leads two lives: A public, national one, and a private one.
+This psalm focuses on the personal suffering of David which he seeks to always remember, as he writes in the title of the psalm, lehazkir (להזכיר), which literally means to ‘remind’ or ‘mention.’
 David has enemies who seek to destroy him personally.
-They mock him, deceive him and act traitorously toward him in order that David will be derided in front of the nation.
-Rabbi Samson Raphael Hirsch notes that David seeks the ultimate failure of these enemies and their humiliation.
-He desires their shame, not in order to seek vengeance, but rather so that these cruel Israelites will repent their ways.
-Often, it is only after the shock and humiliation of defeat that one brings one to introspection of his errant ways.1 comment
+They mock him, deceive him and act traitorously toward him, in order that he will be derided in front of the nation.
+Rabbi Samson Raphael Hirsch notes that David seeks the ultimate failure of these enemies and their shame and humiliation, not out of vengeance, but rather so that these cruel Israelites will repent their ways.
+Often, it is only the shock and humiliation of defeat that brings one to introspection and to change his errant ways.1 comment

-6 But I am poor and needy; O God, make haste unto me; Thou art my help and my deliverer; O Hashem, tarry not.
+6 But I am poor and needy; O Hashem, hasten to me!
+You are my help and my rescuer; Hashem, do not delay.